Board of Directors

 Kim is married to Jim Keating and has three daughters Karoline, Ava, and Madeline.

-Des Whelan is the President of Keyin College.
-He has over 20 years of experience in business with a strong background in sales of technology, management and human resources.
-Des has brought a strong business planning focus to the College and is part of a team driving the College’s development in Newfoundland and Labrador and beyond.
+Des Whelan is the president of Keyin College.
+He has more than 20 years of experience in business with a strong background in sales of technology, management and human resources.
+Des has brought a strong business planning focus to the college and is part of a team driving the college’s development in Newfoundland and Labrador and beyond.

-Des is a Graduate of Memorial University, with a Bachelor of Arts, majoring in Economics and is a holder of the Professional Manager designation from the Canadian Institute of Management.
+Des is a graduate of Memorial University, with a Bachelor of Arts, majoring in economics, and holds a professional manager designation from the Canadian Institute of Management.

-In addition to the Board of Trade, Des is currently serving as the President of the Newfoundland Labrador Association of Career Colleges, is a member of the Provincial Council of the Duke of Edinburgh’s Award, a founding Board Member of the Newfoundland and Labrador Volunteer Hall of Fame, and a member of the Board of Directors of the Newfoundland and Labrador Association of Career Practitioners.
+In addition to the Board of Trade, Des serves as the president of the Newfoundland Labrador Association of Career Colleges, is a board member of the National Association of Career Colleges, and an executive member of the Board of Directors of the Canadian Homebuilders Association of Newfoundland and Labrador.

 Dorothy is a graduate of Memorial University of Newfoundland Bachelor of Commerce (Co-op) Degree program (1990) and received her professional designation as a Chartered Accountant in 1992.
 Dorothy started her career with Noseworthy Chapman in 1988 and left the firm in 1993 to pursue other challenges in Industry and professional practice.
 As a Senior Manager with a national CA firm, Dorothy has provided business advisory services to entrepreneurial, multinational, and non-profit clients of all sizes in Newfoundland and Labrador.
 She has managed several large engagements including a university, a publicly traded utility, as well as a publicly traded company engaged in telecommunications.
 During her career in industry, Dorothy has served as the Controller of a Newfoundland owned and operated distribution company and Corporate Controller and the divisional Vice President of Finance of an international publicly traded fish harvesting and processing company.
 Dorothy’s primary areas of service include audit and assurance, taxation and business advisory services.
 Dorothy is currently chair of the Institute of Chartered Accountants of Newfoundland and Labrador and serves as the Chair of their Strategic Planning Committee.
 Dorothy has been involved in many community activities including serving for eight years as a municipal councillor with the Town of Torbay.